bhupendra1803singh/sql-data-warehouse-and-analytics-pipeline/README.md

 # SQL Data Warehouse & Analytics Pipeline 🏭

-Welcome to the **SQL Data Warehouse & Analytics Pipeline** Project repository! 🚀
+Welcome to the **SQL Data Warehouse & Analytics Pipeline** project repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.

 ---